Effect-TS/effect/docs/modules/TMap.ts.md

 ## fromIterable

-Makes a new `TMap` initialized with provided iterable.
+Creates a new `TMap` from an iterable collection of key/value pairs.

 **Signature**